 A project would have a significant effect on the environment if it would cause substantial additional VMT.
-The State Office of Planning and Research's (OPR) Revised Proposal on Updates to the CEQA Guidelines on Evaluating Transportation Impacts in CEQA ("proposed transportation impact guidelines") recommends screening criteria to identify types, characteristics, or locations of projects that would not result in significant impacts to VMT.
+The State Office of Planning and Research's (OPR) Technical Advisory On Evaluating Transportation Impacts in CEQA recommends screening criteria to identify types, characteristics, or locations of projects that would not result in significant impacts to VMT.
 If a project meets one of the three screening criteria provided (Map-Based Screening, Small Projects, and Proximity to Transit Stations), then it is presumed that VMT impacts would be less than significant for the project and a detailed VMT analysis is not required.
 Map-Based Screening is used to determine if a project site is located within a TAZ that exhibits low levels of VMT.
 Small Projects are projects that would generate fewer than 100 vehicle trips per day.
 The Proximity to Transit Stations criterion includes projects that are within a half-mile of an existing major transit stop, have a floor area ratio that is equal to or greater than 0.75, vehicle parking that is less than or equal to that required or allowed by the Planning Code without conditional use authorization, and are consistent with the applicable Sustainable Communities Strategy.

-In TAZ 589, the existing average daily household VMT per capita is 3.5, and the future 2040 average daily household VMT per capita is estimated to be 2.9.11 Given that the project site is located in an area in which the existing and future 2040 residential VMT would be more than 15 percent below the existing and future 2040 regional averages, the proposed project's residential uses would not result in substantial additional VMT, and impacts would be less than significant.
-Furthermore, the project site meets the Proximity to Transit Stations screening criterion, which also indicates the proposed project's residential uses would not cause substantial additional VMT.12
+The project site is located in Traffic Analysis Zone (TAZ) 629.
+In TAZ 629, the existing average daily household VMT per capita is 8.4 and the future 2040 average daily household VMT per capita is estimated to be 7.0.
+Given that the project site is located in an area in which the existing and future 2040 residential VMT would be more than 15 percent below the existing and future 2040 regional averages, the proposed project's office use would not result in substantial additional VMT, and impacts would be less than significant.
+Furthermore, the project site meets the Proximity to Transit Stations screening criterion, which also indicates the proposed project uses would not result in substantial increase in VMT.